openid-connect-4-identity-assurance-1_0 November 2024

 If verified_claims elements are contained in multiple places of a response, e.g., in the ID Token and an embedded aggregated claim, the RP shall preserve the claims source as context of the particular verified_claims element.

-Note: Any assertion provided by an OP or AS including aggregated or distributed claims can contain multiple instances of the same end-user Claim.
+Note: Any assertion provided by an OP or AS including aggregated or distributed claims can contain multiple instances of the same end-user claim.
 It is up to the RP to decide how to process these different instances.

 6.2.
 Aggregated and distributed claims validation